 - 3. At Name: enter a name for the drive.
 The drive name must adhere to the following criteria: - Drive name is limited to 31 characters - First character must be an alpha or underscore - The remaining characters can be alphanumeric or underscores - The strings are not case sensitive, therefore drive1 is the same as Drive1 or DRIVE1 - Drive names must be unique. - 4.
-At Motor Model: select a motor from the drop down list. - 5.
-At Drive Model: select a drive model from the drop down list. - Choose OK to insert/add a drive to a drive list.
-Select Cancel or to close the dialog without inserting/adding a drive to the drive list.
+At Drive Model: select a drive model from the drop down list. - 5.
+At Motor Model: select a motor from the drop down list. - 6.
+Choose OK to insert/add a drive to a drive list.
+Select Cancel or I to close the dialog without inserting/adding a drive to the drive list.
 Select Help to display information related to inserting/adding a drive to a drive list.